Patricia Horoho: Military career

 Horoho was succeeded by Lieutenant General Nadja West on 11 December 2015.
 Horoho retired from the Army on 1 February 2016.

 Awards and recognitions

 Personal life

 Horoho is the daughter of retired army officer Frank Dallas and Josephine Dallas.
 She is married to retired Colonel Ray Horoho, and they have two children.
 She has one brother, Ed Dallas, and one sister, Nancy Dallas (now Boatner).
-She received an honorary degree from New York Institute of Technology.
+She has received honorary degrees from New York Institute of Technology and the University of Minnesota.